Battle of Halle: Military

 Jena-Auerstedt Campaign, 8–14 October 1806.

 As the Prussians advanced into territory belonging to the Electorate of Saxony, they absorbed 20,000 Saxon soldiers into their army.
 The combined forces coalesced into three semi-independent armies: one under Feldmarschall Charles William Ferdinand, Duke of Brunswick; a second under General of the Infantry Frederick Louis, Prince of Hohenlohe-Ingelfingen; and a third under General Ernst von Rüchel.
 Brunswick took station at Erfurt in the center, while Hohenlohe deployed near Rudolstadt in the east.
 Rüchel held Gotha and Eisenach at the western end of the line with General Karl August, Grand Duke of Saxe-Weimar-Eisenach's division probing south toward Meiningen and the French line of communications.
 Eugene of Württemberg's Reserve was well to the north at Magdeburg.

 The Battle of Jena-Auerstedt shattered the Prussian armies, by Richard Knötel.

 On 8 October, Napoleon launched 180,000 troops across the Saxon frontier.
-His troops were massed in a batallion carré (battalion square) made up of three columns of two army corps each, plus the Imperial Guard, the Cavalry Reserve, and a Bavarian contingent.
+His troops were massed in a bataillon carré (battalion square) made up of three columns of two army corps each, plus the Imperial Guard, the Cavalry Reserve, and a Bavarian contingent.
 On 9 October, the leading division of Marshal Bernadotte's I Corps and Marshal Joachim Murat's cavalry forced Bogislav Friedrich Emanuel von Tauentzien's division into a withdrawal in the Battle of Schleiz.
 The next day, Marshal Jean Lannes' V Corps attacked the 8,300-man division of Prince Louis Ferdinand of Prussia at the Battle of Saalfeld.
 The young prince was killed, and his division fled after receiving a decisive defeat.